Subify

 The challenge with most sales is that customers rarely make repeat purchases, so it is difficult to engage and build relationships with them.

 With sales being repeated, while running a subscription business, you have an extended window of time to build a relationship with your customers; get to know them, and create a bond.
 Not to mention that word-of-mouth continues to be a crucial method of generating business in this age of social media.
-When purchasing a product becomes a habit in your buyer’s lifestyle, there’s a high chance that they will recommend you to their friends or family.
+When you implement a customer loyalty program, purchasing a product becomes a habit in your buyer’s lifestyle, there’s a high chance that they will recommend you to their friends or family.
+This is the meaning of customer loyalty.

 “Data has become an asset, and nobody has more customer information than a subscription business.
 Traditional companies are launching entire subscription offerings just for the data they provide”